View related news articles

 Mr Justice Moor reviewed the relevant case authorities and asked himself the following questions:-

 The answer to the first question was no, the husband’s death was clearly not foreseeable.
 His mental health records were assessed and were relatively positive as at September 2014.
 In respect of the second question, there had been no claim by the husband as to a sharing entitlement and it was assessed as a needs based case.
 If the sharing principal had been used, the husband’s award was likely to have been less, as most of the assets were non-matrimonial and acquired by the wife before the marriage.
 Therefore, the value of the award itself demonstrated that the award was based on the husband’s needs as opposed to sharing matrimonial assets.

 The third question was then considered.
 Mr Justice Moor asked himself; “If I had been sitting in court in November 2014, knowing that the husband was to die in less than a month, what would my award have been?”:-

 It was concluded that an award of £5 million was appropriate for a needs award in these unfortunate set of circumstances, thereby reducing the husbands share by £12.3 million.

 This case is a perfect example of how a significant event, known as a ‘Barder event’, can impact on the validity of a financial consent order.

-If you require advice on any issue raised in this blog, or any other family law issue, contact one of our specialist family lawyers on 0161 941 4000.
+If you require advice on any issue raised in this blog, or any other family law issue, contact one of our specialist family lawyers here or call on 0161 941 4000.